source link Chiang Rai Travel Guide

 You can take a bus from practically anywhere to Chiang Rai.
 If you’re coming from Bangkok it will take approximately 12 hours, so I highly recommend an overnight VIP bus.
 If you’re coming from Chiang Mai, then only around 2 hours, so a mini-van would be fine.

-Where To Stay In Chiang Rai
+buy Lyrica from canada Where To Stay In Chiang Rai

 Baan Worabordee Guesthouse turned out to be a lovely choice for us.
 Only around $20 USD a night, we had a nice clean room, hot water, air-con, large balcony, and complimentary coffees, toast, and bananas for breakfast.
 This guesthouse is in the perfect location for walking to the nearby temples, night markets and central clock.

-Where To Eat and Drink In Chiang Rai
+is exelon a good stock to buy Where To Eat and Drink In Chiang Rai

 Khao Soi Phor Jai on Jetyod Road